HO-3 vs HO-5 Home Insurance: Which Policy Offers Better Coverage?

 Policy Type Avg.
 Annual Cost Coverage Basis for Contents

 Note: Premiums vary significantly by state, home value, and insurer.
-These figures reflect national averages based on NAIC data.
+Florida averages over $11,000 for a standard policy with $300,000 in dwelling coverage, while Hawaii averages closer to $800.
+These figures reflect national averages.

-The potential savings on a single claim with RCV vs. ACV coverage can far outweigh that $80/year difference.
-For example, if a fire destroys $15,000 worth of furniture and electronics, the depreciation-adjusted ACV payout under HO-3 might only cover $8,000–$10,000 — leaving you several thousand dollars short of full replacement.
+The potential savings on a single claim with RCV vs. ACV coverage can far outweigh that annual difference.
+For example, if a fire destroys $15,000 worth of furniture and electronics, the depreciation-adjusted ACV payout under HO-3 might only cover $8,000 to $10,000, leaving you several thousand dollars short of full replacement.

 Pros